Harvey1214/JoinEvent/README.md

 # JoinEvent
- A simple event management tool
+ A simple event management tool created as a project to learn the Blazor framework